tdetweiler/react-and-redux-projects/README.md

 ====================
 This is a collection React and Redux applications I've built/am building while completeling [Stephen Grider's udemy course](https://www.udemy.com/react-redux/).
 The master branch is a starter pack to build off of.
 So far the projects built are:

 * Youtube search application: functionality includes searching, listing, and playing of youtube videos using the youtube api.
+* Redux book list and selection: Very basic application with the goal of covering the basics of Redux with reducers and using those with state.

 ### Getting Started